 |Health & wellness|

-The above expenses are my spending for a solo week.
+It’s important to note that the above expenses are my spending for a solo week.
 My partner was in Asia on business, so there are no shared expenses above.

-For accommodation, I found my room for rent on Airbnb.
+For Innsbruck accommodation, I found my room for rent on Airbnb.
 I was about 20 minutes on foot from the city center and lived with three roommates in a four-bedroom (though the roommates weren’t really around and one was out of town completely during my stay).

 Transportation was the cost of a train ticket from Zagreb to Innsbruck.
 I walked from the train station to my Airbnb, so no bus or cab fare included.
 I also walked everywhere while I was in town, so I don’t have any local transport costs.
 If you use buses or trams, expect that line item to grow.